awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 + Allow outbound communications through port 80 \(HTTP\) to the IMDS link IP address\.
 + Request instance metadata from `http://169.254.169.254`, the IMDSv2 link\.

+For more information on IMDSv2, see [Use IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-For more information, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+RDS Custom for Oracle automation uses IMDSv2 by default, by setting `HttpTokens=enabled` on the underlying Amazon EC2 instance\.
+However, you can use IMDSv1 if you want\.
+For more information, see [Configure the instance metadata options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Grant required permissions to your IAM user<a name="custom-setup-orcl.iam-user"></a>